OHDSI/MedlineXmlToDatabase/README.md

 This is a Java application for loading MEDLINE XML files into a relational database (currently supporting SQL Server and PostgreSQL).
 The application was designed with two goals in mind:

-1. Everything in the XML files needs to go into the database.
+1. Everything in the XML files needs to go into the database*.

 2. Any changes in the XML structure that occur over the years should not require changing the program.

+* In 2017 we started breaking this rule by omitting inline tags in text fields.
+For example, abstracts could contain <I> and <B> tags, but these are ignored when inserting into the database.

 The application is run in two phases: